MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 <!-- ------------------------------ -->
 #### View memory metrics

-Turn on the **Memory** checkbox to view memory metrics in a performance recording:
+Select the **Memory** checkbox to view memory metrics in a performance recording:

 ![The Memory checkbox](./reference-images/memory-highlight.png)